Purpose of this Manual

 FMIG planning meetings occur monthly scheduled around student schedules.
 FMIG leaders discuss events they are planning for the quarter and select projects they’d like to spearhead.
 There are some recurring programs every year but new ideas are always welcome.
 FMIG students lead the meetings with faculty and staff advisors present to provide guidance when needed.

 Meetings take place around lunchtime when both first and second year students are available along with the FMIG faculty and staff advisors.
 Lunch is provided.
+The date and time of the following meeting is decided at the end of each meeting.

 Planning and Preparation